SampsonM/blog/src/markdowns/code-reuse-in-vue3.md

 Just before an international pandemic ensued I was just about to travel to another country, sit in a room with hundreds of other people and listen to some lovely people talk about new tech.

-I was lucky enough to go to VueJs Amsterdam which was packed full of talks on Vue3, its major changes and what 3rd party libraries are doing about it.
+I was lucky enough to go to VueJS Amsterdam which was packed full of talks on Vue3, its major changes and what 3rd party libraries are doing about it.

 So this post is about what it got me thinking about the most, reusability.